 June is also the perfect time of year to check out our gourmet ice cream shops.
 Many of the top stores in SF hand make their ice cream.
 My favorites include Mitchell's, Humphry Slocombe, and Bi-Rite.
 Click here for a full list.

-If you are interesting in exploring SF on your own, but need some ideas then check out my self-guided itineraries.
+If you are interested in exploring SF on your own, but need some ideas then check out my self-guided itineraries.
 They include options by the number of days you are visiting and by district.
 You can follow them step-by-step or add in some additional stops along the way.